winterbird-code/adbb/JELLYFIN.md

   - Mylist?
 Update manually or use an external tool.
   - IP Bans?
 There are a few fancy ways to handle it, but it's there for a reason: AniDB doesn't want heavy usage of the API.
 The only polite solution is to avoid the API when possible.
   - Artwork?
 Use [jellyfin-plugin-tvdb](https://github.com/jellyfin/jellyfin-plugin-tvdb) in combination with [jellyfin-plugin-fanart](https://github.com/jellyfin/jellyfin-plugin-fanart).
 But bewere, if you add the same tvdbid to multiple series [jellyfin will be confused about the episodes watched status](https://github.com/jellyfin/jellyfin/issues/8485).
   - The seasons/relations thing?
-No idea.
+It's not perfect, but you can add related series/movies to a [collection](#collections).

-I decided to solve the three first points using this adbb python library since the groundwork was already done, and because there is a third awesome project, [Anime-Lists](https://github.com/Anime-Lists/anime-lists), that makes it possible.
+That was the main problem I wanted to solve with this tool, and fortunately there is a third awesome project, [Anime-Lists](https://github.com/Anime-Lists/anime-lists), that makes it possible.

 ## The jellyfin_anime_sync tool